Limeth/aseprite-iso-scripts/README.md

 These scripts are intended for 32x31 isometric pixelart cubes, they aid in the creation of tiled textures, by repeating the texture on a chosen plane.

+### Limitations
+* The script is hardcoded for 32x31 cube textures.
+* The script currently only works for the indexed color mode.

 ## Installation

 Put these `.lua` files in your scripts folder accessible via